“No left foot!”

 “Sorry for yelling, man.
 I’m just a bit nervous – like you,” I chuckled and continued.
 “Let’s start from the beginning before we go any farther.”

+I’m teaching driving to my son.
 Only a few days before this abrupt stop in a parking lot of a local church, Yosef had passed his written driving exam and, at least by local standards, was ready to get behind the wheel.
 In this moment, and as he posed for the picture with the plastic encased learner’s permit, I faced a haunting realization that my son is becoming a grown up.

 To distract myself from the epiphany of being old enough to have a child behind the wheel, I dove deep into teaching driving to my son.
 I quickly learned, though, I had taken a lot for granted.

-Driving lesson No. 1: Right foot only
+Teaching driving lesson No. 1: Right foot only

 Driving may be the only activity reserved exclusively for right-footed people.
 My son, though, is a leftie.
 I shouldn’t have been surprised when he eased off the brake with his dominant foot while depressing the accelerator with his right.